pierre-24/cp2k-basis/docs/library_file_format.md

 ## The `pseudopotentials` group

-Again, this group contains one subgroup per pseudopotential familly (the `pp family` group), which name is the family name.
+Again, this group contains one subgroup per pseudopotential familly (a `pp family` group), which name is the family name.
-In each `pp family` group, there is one subgroup for each basis set (the `atomic pp` group).
+In each `pp family` group, there is one subgroup for each basis set (a `atomic pp` group).
 Finally, in that `atomic pp` subgroup, there is one `atomic pp variant` group for each variant.

 Thus, the following structure is valid: